joshuaforman/rateretriever/README.md

 2. `cd` into project folder
 3. `cd` to the `server` folder
 4. run `npm i`
 5. run `node server.js` (this will run a node server on port 8090, please make sure nothing else is using 8090.
-The server gets exchange data every 10 seconds and stores in memory).
+The server gets exchange data every 10 seconds and stores in memory - so don't let it run forever).
-6. `cd` into the `react` folder
+6. in another tab/window, `cd` into the `react` folder inside the project folder
 7. run `npm i`
 8. run `npm run dev` (this will serve the react app on port 8080, please make sure nothing else is using 8080)
 9. Open a web browser and go to URL `localhost:8080`